TroyLaPolice/European-Neolithic-Expansion/README.md

 	// ---------------------------------------------------
 ```

-*First we need to set our working directory and if the user choses a special custom map they will need to provide the file name (otherwise leave this as 0)*
+*First we need to set our working directory and if the user chooses a special custom map they will need to provide the file name (otherwise leave this as 0)*

 ```
 	//SET WORKING DIRECTORY AND CUSTOM MAP NAME IF DESIRED